 Tags: the Rule Tags may also be utilized for reporting purposes as they relate to content application (such as custom-created content or advertising pieces meant to be displayed in a particular state(s) like WA).
 Rule Tags are highly customizable; users may pull from an existing Tag list or create new Tags at any time.

-Advice on Building a Rule
+Advice on Building Rules

 Ensure the Rule Name is a clear directive: the Rule Name should be a concise directive whenever possible.
 The more obscure the command, the less likely the desired response will be returned.

-The Rule Description will evolve over time: as users begin to introduce more and more Documents into the system, there will inevitably be additional instructions and exceptions needed within a Rule to achieve the desired response.
-Users should be prepared to (1) potentially make many Rule tweaks in the beginning to dial the AI compliance agent in to meet institution standards and (2) adjust Rules over time as institution standards evolve.
+Incorrect outputs: as users begin to introduce more and more Documents into the system, there will inevitably be additional instructions and exceptions needed within a Rule to achieve the desired response.
+Users should be prepared to potentially make many Rule tweaks in the beginning to dial the AI compliance agent in to meet institution standards.

 Rule Example